VisionQuest: Filming

 Principal photography began by March 14, 2025, at Pinewood Studios in London, under the working title Tin Man, with Byrne, Monteiro, Natali, and Matalas directing.
 Christopher Ross, Ben Smithard, and Neville Kidd were the cinematographers.
 Location shooting took place in and around London.
-Filming wrapped in late July 2025, and completed in August, when Matalas indicated that production spanned seven months.
+Two primary sets were extensively used in the production of VisionQuest: the first set was a practical build spanning two streets, representing the crime-ridden city of Madripoor, which includes the Princess Bar; and the second set was the Mindspace mansion.
+Filming wrapped in late July 2025, and was completed in August, when Matalas indicated that production spanned seven months.

 Post-production

 Amelia Allwarden is editing the series after working on the Marvel Studios series Echo (2024).